How to Thin Paint for a Sprayer

 Alright, let’s talk about some adjustments and final tips for successful paint thinning and application!

 First off, it’s important to not over-thin your paint.
-If you find that the paint is coming out too quickly when you spray, and you have your paint flow settings on low, then that means the paint is too thin.
+If you find that it’s coming out too quickly when you spray, and you have your paint flow settings on low, then that means it’s too thin.
 In this case, simply add more paint to your mixture to thicken it back up.

-If the paint is not coming out at all when you spray, then it’s possible that your paint is too thick.
+If the coating is not coming out at all when you spray, then it’s possible that it’s too thick.
 You can add some more thinner to the mixture and test it out to see if that solves the issue.
 It may take some trial and error to find the perfect consistency, but don’t worry, you’ll get there!

-Read our Wagner Paint Sprayer troubleshooting blog post for more tips and information on troubleshooting your paint sprayer.
+Here’s Wagner FLEXiO not spraying tackling more about this issue.
+You can also read our Wagner Paint Sprayer troubleshooting blog post for more tips and information on common sprayer problems.

 And don’t forget to clean your sprayer thoroughly after use for its longer lifespan and smoother operation for future projects.
 Here’s how to clean a paint sprayer and what to use to clean paint sprayer to guide you through the cleaning process.